cody-bounds/Digital-Forensics-Cookbook/Data Sets.md

 size for each data set.

 > [!NOTE]
-> TOTAL UNCOMPRESSED SIZE FOR ALL FILES COMBINED = ~48.09GB
+> Total uncompressed size for all files combined = ~48.09GB

 If you find a link is broken or not working, please contact digital-forensics-cookbook@gmail.com